Apple MacBook Pro 14-inch vs Dell Inspiron 15 3520 — Intel Core i5-1235U

 Frequently Asked Questions

-Apple MacBook Pro 14-inch excels if you value class-leading liquid retina xdr display with 1,600 nits peak brightness.
-Dell Inspiron 15 3520 — Intel Core i5-1235U is better if you prioritize 120hz refresh rate provides smoother scrolling than typical 60hz budget laptops.
-Pick based on your budget and daily use.
+Apple MacBook Pro 14-inch is the better choice if you prioritize class-leading liquid retina xdr display with 1,600 nits peak brightness.
+Dell Inspiron 15 3520 — Intel Core i5-1235U wins if you value 120hz refresh rate provides smoother scrolling than typical 60hz budget laptops.
+Both are rated highly (4.9★ vs 4.5★), so consider your specific needs and budget.

 Affiliate disclosure